mugpeng/Yao-J_Hepatol-Reproduce-Code/readme.md

+Since this article does not include any code, I made an attempt to replicate the figures using the files shared by the author.

 # Metadata

 Title: [Identification of a tumour immune barrier in the HCC microenvironment that determines the efficacy of immunotherapy - PubMed](https://pubmed.ncbi.nlm.nih.gov/36708811/)